3manuek/3manuek/content/posts/2022-12/colemakjourney.md

 - [typingstudy.com][8]
 - [keybr.com][9]

-## Accuracy and Speed: to different methods to practice
+## Accuracy and Speed: 2 different methods to practice

 For accuracy training, the best way is to train _consistency_.
 That is, keep as much as possible the writting speed through a period of time.
 Larger texts or above the minute